mrbrandsma/master-thesis-populism/README.md

 DATA:
 1. large_data: contains all the data, including the information on divisions and descriptions.
 For more information on the data, see the corresponding paper about this thesis.
 2. party_data_small.json: contains a .json file with information about the different parties.
 This data can be edited here if needed.
+Necessary for retrieve_tweets.py.

 ----WHAT IS THE OUTPUT----
 - retrieve_tweets.py: returns a dataset with tweets.
 The following information is included: index number, party name, date of posting, tweet content, whether the party is considered populist or not, its role in the House of Representatives (opposition/coalition), horizontal ideology (left/right/middle), vertical ideology (progressive/conservative/middle).